Residents Rally to Save Holtsville Zoo

 Enjoying the animals at the Holtsville Preserve. | Town of Brookhaven

-A petition launched by community members urges town leaders to reconsider, highlighting the facility’s role as a safe haven for non-releasable animals and a hub for education on conservation and animal care.
+A petition launched by community members urges town leaders to reconsider, highlighting the decades-old facility’s role as a safe haven for non-releasable animals and a hub for education on conservation and animal care.

 “The animals continue to appear well maintained, physically and mentally healthy, and overall comfortable and happy,” states the petition, which has garnered over 4,000 signatures.
 Signers describe the site as immaculately kept, with staff always available to care for the animals and answer visitor questions.